junxit/us-congress-bills-115/bill.md

   - **(1)** U.S. Customs and Border Protection.
   - **(2)** The Office of International Engagement of the Department of Homeland Security.
   - **(3)** The Department of State.
-  - **(4)** Any other relevant office or agency of the Federal Government, as determined by the Administrator.
+  - **(4)** Any other relevant office or agency of the Federal government, as determined by the Administrator.
 - **(d)** *Best practices* The global aviation security review shall establish best practices regarding the following:
   - **(1)** Collaborating with foreign partners to improve global aviation security capabilities and standards.
   - **(2)** Identifying foreign partners that have not successfully implemented security protocols from the International Civil Aviation Organization or the Department of Homeland Security and have not taken steps to implement such security protocols.